🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Selling Before Resolution

-• Position going against you?
-Cut losses by selling at current market price
+• Position deteriorating?
+Minimise losses by exiting at prevailing market rates

 Multi-Outcome Markets